fiennaalya/Bookshelf-App-Dicoding-Submission/README.md

 ## Implementations and Improvements
 ### 📌 Home Page and Book Form
+On the top of the website is a navigation bar where the position remains fixed and does not interfere with scrolling behavior.

+The home page includes a book form to add books to the library.
+The form constructs the input for the Title, Author, and Year as required.
+Furthermore, users can provide additional information about the book's category, cover image, and rating.
 Add book to the library
 ![Add Current Book](https://github.com/fiennaalya/Bookshelf-App-Dicoding-Submission/assets/99575596/5a13213f-ffac-478d-9fd4-e0e7ca2b07ee)

+The rating input will appear when the user marks the book as finished.

 ### 📌 Library Page
 #### Current Reading